stuible/VCH-homehealth/pages/modules/introduction/more/primary-care.md

       title: Determinants of Health
       text: "According to the Public Health Agency of Canada, there are key determinants of health that affect the health of the  clients we care for.
 They are:"
       bullets:
-        - Assessment and monitoring
+        - Income and Social Status
-        - Assessment and monitoring
+        - Social Support Networks
-        - Managing emergencies
+        - Education and Literacy
-        - Teaching client to prevent/manage acute exacerbation
+        - Employment/Working Conditions
-        - MRP care conferencing
+        - Social Environments
-        - Medication management
+        - Physical Environments
-        - Assessment and monitoring
+        - Personal Health Practices and Coping Skills
-        - Assessment and monitoring
+        - Healthy Child Development
-        - Managing emergencies
+        - Biology and Genetic Endowment
-        - Teaching client to prevent/manage acute exacerbation
+        - Health Services
-        - MRP care conferencing
+        - Gender
-        - Medication management
+        - Culture

     - part: half
       title: Take Action